Legal obligations when training staff

 WHS induction training

 Changes to work health and safety legislation

-Queensland's work health and safety laws have changed as of 1 January 2012.
-This new legislation brings a majority of Australian states and territories together under the Work Health and Safety Act 2011).
+Queensland's work health and safety laws changed on 1 January 2012.
+This new legislation brings a majority of Australian states and territories together under the Work Health and Safety Act 2011.

 Fire and emergency training

 You must make sure your staff know what to do in the event of a fire or other emergency.
 You must provide regular evacuation training for staff so they understand emergency procedures, including evacuation instructions, assembly point locations and use of fire alarms and equipment.

 As a business owner or manager occupying a building in Queensland, you have a legal obligation to ensure the safety of any person in that building in the event of a fire or other emergency.
 It is also a legal requirement that you practice an evacuation annually as part of your training.

 If your staff need to use PPE in order to keep safe when they're doing their jobs, you need to make sure they are properly trained.
 Training should cover arrangements for providing, using, storing and maintaining PPE.

 Certain industries and job roles will require specific training.
 For example, if your staff need to drive a truck, forklift or operate machinery, you must make sure they have the appropriate licences.

 Some key examples of industry and job-specific training are: